policyglot/stm_initial_tests/README.md

 Initial explorations on using the STM module in R so as to later add the stm feature into gensim

 ## Statistical Understanding

+ STM is an admixture with covariates in both mixture components.
+Users provide a corpus of documents and a number of topics.
+Each word in a document comes from exactly one topic and each document is represented by the proportion of its words that come from each of the K topics.
+These proportions are found in the N (number of documents) by K (user specified number of topics) theta matrix.
+Each of the K topics are represented as distributions over words.
+The K-by-V (number of words in the vocabulary) matrix logbeta contains the natural log of the probability of seeing each word conditional on the topic.

 The approach used by the authors is a partially collapsed variational Expectation-Maximization algorithm which upon convergence gives us estimates of the model parameters.
 Our approach is to posit a hierarchical mixed membership model for an- alyzing topical content of documents, in which mixing weights are parameterized by